jsonx-org/java/README.md

 ##### 2.3.4.2 `Converter`

-The following example converts the JSD file at `src/main/resources/example.jsd` to a JSDX file in `target/generated-resources`.
+The following example converts the JSD file at `src/main/resources/example.jsd` to a JSDx file in `target/generated-resources`.

 ```bash
 java -cp ... org.jsonx.Converter src/main/resources/example.jsd target/generated-resources/example.jsdx
 ```

-### 2.4 <ins>JSONX-JSON</ins>
+### 2.4 <ins>JSONx-JSON</ins>

-Offers facilities for validating and converting JSON and JSONX documents (JSONX is JSON expressed in XML syntax).
+Offers facilities for validating and converting JSON and JSONx documents (JSONx is JSON expressed in XML syntax).

 #### 2.4.1 Purpose

-Provide an encoding of JSON documents in an analogous form that uses XML semantics, referred to as <ins>JSONX documents</ins>.
+Provide an encoding of JSON documents in an analogous form that uses XML semantics, referred to as <ins>JSONx documents</ins>.

 #### 2.4.2 Requirements

-1. The <ins>JSONX documents</ins> MUST be able to represent any and all legal JSON documents, as specified by [\[RFC2119\]](https://www.ietf.org/rfc/rfc2119.txt).
+1. The <ins>JSONx documents</ins> MUST be able to represent any and all legal JSON documents, as specified by [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).

-1. The <ins>JSONX documents</ins> MUST be translatable to JSON documents, and vice versa, preserving all normative and non-normative features of the original document.
+1. The <ins>JSONx documents</ins> MUST be translatable to JSON documents, and vice versa, preserving all normative and non-normative features of the original document.

-1. The <ins>JSONX documents</ins> MUST provide meaningful and useful validation features via XSD validation.
+1. The <ins>JSONx documents</ins> MUST provide meaningful and useful validation features via XSD validation.

 #### 2.4.3 Specification

-For a detailed specification of JSONX, see [<ins>JSONX-JSON</ins>](/json).
+For a detailed specification of JSONx, see [<ins>JSONx-JSON</ins>](/json).

 #### 2.4.4 Example Usage

-The <ins>JSONX-JSON</ins> sub-project provides convenience utilities for converting and validating JSON and JSONX documents.
+The <ins>JSONx-JSON</ins> sub-project provides convenience utilities for converting and validating JSON and JSONx documents.
 The following illustrates example usage of the `JxConverter` class.

-##### 2.4.4.1 JSON->JSONX
+##### 2.4.4.1 JSON->JSONx

 ```java
 String jsonx = JxConverter.jsonToJsonx(new JsonReader(new FileReader("example.json")));
 ```

-##### 2.4.4.1 JSONX->JSON
+##### 2.4.4.1 JSONx->JSON

 ```java
 String json = JxConverter.jsonxToJson(new FileInputStream("example.jsonx"));
 ```

-### 2.5 <ins>JAX-RS Integration for JSONX</ins>
+### 2.5 <ins>JAX-RS Integration for JSONx</ins>

 Implements the `MessageBodyReader` and `MessageBodyWriter` interfaces in the JAX-RS API to integrate with JAX-RS server runtimes.